 The memory of the ships and those who served aboard is being kept alive with the formation of the HMS Naiad Association in 2011.
 The association is open-to-all and we welcome all contact and information that will help us honour the ships, men, family, friends and loved-ones of those who served aboard throughout the years.
 We particularly welcome anyone with experiences of the latest ships that served in World War II and the most recent Leander class frigate.

 Last year marked the 75th anniversary of the sinking of the World War II cruiser.
 HMS Naiad had a short 3-year commission, eventually sunk in March 1942 whilst steaming across the Mediterranean bound for Alexandria.
 Under constant attack, she was hit by a single torpedo by a U-Boat just north of Egypt.
 To read more and see images of her in action, plus a photograph of the survivors visit c93 dido class cruiser..

 In memory of our former shipmate John D’Albert who served aboard HMS Naiad in the 1980’s, the association has adopted The Royal British Legion’s Galanos House as our primary charity.

-Approximately £200 was raised at last year’s reunion in Bristol and we will continue to support the Royal British Legion and the fantastic work they carry out, caring for former service personnel.
+Approximately £200 was raised at the annual reunion in Bristol and we will continue to support the Royal British Legion and the fantastic work they carry out, caring for former service personnel.